Prince Harry

 The Grief That Was Not Allowed to Be Grief

 Diana died in Paris in August 1997.
 Harry was twelve.
 The grief was both private and global simultaneously: a twelve-year-old lost his mother, and the entire world was watching him do it.
-He was required to walk behind the coffin in public without visible distress.
-The institution had rules about emotional expression that did not accommodate a child's loss.
+He was required to walk behind the coffin in public, in full view of cameras, at the age that a child needs to collapse and be held, and the institution had rules about emotional expression that did not accommodate what a child requires in that moment.

 "The grief was suppressed at the moment it most needed expression.
 He has said publicly that he did not fully grieve his mother's death until his early thirties.
 That twenty-year gap is significant terrain data."